The Bizarre Connection Between Bungee Jumping and the Allied Forces

-According to legend, the first case of what can now be described as bungee jumping originated thousands of years ago on the Pentecost Islands in the South Pacific.
-According to local legend, the wife of a man named Tamalie was sick and tired of the abuse she was facing at the hands of her husband.
+According to legend, the first case of what can now be described as “bungee jumping” originated thousands of years ago, on Pentecost Island in the South Pacific.

-This woman decided to run away, so she climbed up a tree to hide from Tamalie.
-However, Tamalie spotted her and climbed up the tree after his wife.
+It states that the wife of a man named Tamalie was tired of the abuse she’d faced at the hands of her husband.
+She decided to run away, climbing up a tree to hide from Tamalie.
+However, he spotted her and climbed up the tree after her.
 The woman, being cunning and observant, tied lianas around her ankles.
-She jumped off the tree, flying through the air, hoping that the vines would be strong enough to keep her alive.
-Tamalie, not realizing his wife had outsmarted him, jumped after her and fell to his death.
+She jumped off the tree, flying through the air and hoping the vines would be strong enough to keep her alive.

 Today, there are hundreds of official bungee jumping spots around the world.